A bowl of Norwegian bacalao salt cod stew with rice and fresh salad served on a rustic wooden cutting board

 Norwegian bacalao (from the Spanish word for cod), is traditionally a flavorful dish crafted from salt cod, olive oil, stewed tomatoes, garlic, shallots, and potatoes.
 One of Norway's most distinctive and beloved recipes, this hearty stew carries a fascinating history.

 Across Europe, salted cod goes by many names.
 In Portugal, it is affectionately known as amigo fiel —"faithful friend"— a nod to its significance in their cuisine.
 In fact, the Portuguese are said to have over 1,000 ways of preparing it!
-In France, it’s called morue salée.
-Italians use terms like merluzzo, baccalà, or even stockfish, echoing the Viking name.
+In France, it's called morue salée.
+Italians use terms like merluzzo sotto sale or baccalà.
+And in Spain, the land of bacalao, where Basque fishermen first traded salt cod with the Norwegians.

-Bacalao is a favorite on dinner tables across the world to this very day (perhaps especially in Portugal, Spain and Latin America).
+Bacalao is a favorite on dinner tables across the world to this very day, perhaps especially in Portugal, Spain, and Latin America.
+The Portuguese alone claim over 1,000 different recipes for salt cod — one for every day of the year, and then some.

 And in Folldal, they make it ready-to-eat – which a lot of Norwegians are happy about.
 Today, Primar's products are sold across Norway in major chains like Norgesgruppen, Coop, and Rema 1000.
 The company holds 78% of the fresh bacalao market, a testament to its customer trust.